readwarn/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv [[:upper:]]* /tmp/u - moves all files beginning with an uppercase letter to the directory /tmp/u

 rm ./*~ - deletes all files in the current working directory that end with the character ~

+mkdir welcome welcome/to welcome/to/school - creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory